jasonliang-dev/spry/musings.md

 exits, and sometimes I don't! `defer` makes destruction obvious, and I like that.

+The one exception to this is `Instrument` in `profile.h`.
+It uses its constructor and destructor to write trace events.

 ## Memory

 - General allocation with malloc/free